High Barnet tube station: History

-High Barnet station was planned by the Edgware, Highgate and London Railway (EH&LR) and was originally opened on 1 April 1872 by the Great Northern Railway (which had taken over the EH&LR) on the original site of the Barnet Faire.
+High Barnet station was planned by the Edgware, Highgate and London Railway (EH&LR) and opened on 1 April 1872 by the Great Northern Railway (which had taken over the EH&LR) on the original site of the Barnet Fair.
 It was the terminus of the branch of a line that ran from Finsbury Park to Edgware via Highgate.
+In 1896 an additional ticket hall was opened.

-After the 1921 Railways Act created the "Big Four" railway companies the line was, from 1923, part of the London & North Eastern Railway (LNER).
+After the Railways Act 1921 created the "Big Four" railway companies the line was, from 1923, part of the London & North Eastern Railway (LNER).
 The section of the High Barnet branch north of East Finchley was incorporated into the London Underground network through the "Northern Heights" project begun in the late 1930s.
 High Barnet station was first served by Northern line trains on 14 April 1940 and, after a period where the station was served by both operators, LNER services ended in 1941.
-British Rail (the successor to the LNER) freight trains continued to serve the station's goods yard until 1 October 1962, when it was closed.
+A bell cast by Mears and Stainbank in 1869 had been rung for departing steam trains since the station opened and was donated to Barnet Museum in 1940.
+British Railways (the successor to the LNER) freight trains continued to serve the station's goods yard until 1 October 1962, when it was closed.

-The station still retains much of its original Victorian architectural character today, with numerous platform buildings dating from the pre-London Transport era.
+The station still retains much of its original Victorian architectural character, with numerous platform buildings dating from the pre-London Transport era.

 In 2008, a new train crew accommodation block was constructed immediately to the south west of the station on part of the car park.
 This was opened on 31 January 2010.

-Also, further improvements have been introduced: A new covered step-free entrance from the car park to platform one is now available, along with a ramp at the end of the platform connecting it to platforms two and three.
-There are also two accessible toilets now available.
+Further improvements include a new covered step-free entrance from the car park to platform one, along with a ramp at the end of the platform connecting it to platforms two and three.
+There are also two accessible toilets.
 These works were fully completed in October 2009.
-Therefore, there is full step-free access coverage in the station, although a considerably steep path to the station still exists if approaching from the north and a steep approach from the road to station level from the south also remains.
+There is full step-free access in the station, although there is a considerably steep path if approaching the station from the north and a steep approach from the road to station level from the south.